 Just like other business owners, direct sales consultants are always looking for ways to differentiate themselves from other consultants within their brand.
 When there are thousands of other consultants selling the same thing, how do you set yourself apart?
 How do you provide the most value for your time, while reaching the most potential customers or team members?
 There are many ways to do this, beginning with the basics of excellent customer service and networking, then adding in promotion on social media.
 However, very few take it to the next level, hosting their own website and blog.
-That’s where there is a huge opportunity to set yourself apart as a brand ambassador, leader, and direct sales pro.
+That’s where there is a huge opportunity to use content marketing to set yourself apart as a brand ambassador, leader, and direct sales pro.

 So, you represent a jewelry, wellness, skin care, or candle company.
 You're looking for sales leads online to add to your local networking efforts.
 Your company most likely offers you a replicated website that your customers can visit to order online.
 But what if they aren’t ready to order yet?
 Often potential customers will do a Google search for your brand.
 They may be asking specific questions about your product.
 Or they might be curious about the business opportunity you offer.
 It’s not uncommon for people to do a little detective work about a brand before they are ready to take the plunge.
 They’re looking for answers from someone with experience and a friendly face beyond the corporate logo.

 What if you provided a site that was helpful, answering their questions, making them feel like they are “in the know” about your brand and the strategy behind a successful direct sales business.
-That would certainly set you apart from a “replicated website”.
+That would certainly set you apart from a “replicated website.”
 It would give you an opportunity to start building a trusted relationship with potential customers.
 When they are ready to purchase or join, they’ll likely come back to you.

 Direct selling, also known as social selling, and blogging are a natural fit.
 Direct sales is all about building a relationship with the customer, offering them added value with their purchase.
 They not only get a high quality item, they get personalized service from the representative.
 It’s not uncommon for a direct sales consultant and customer to become friends.
 And, isn’t this the goal of having a blog?
 Inviting potential customers in to answer their questions, building relationships based on trust, and welcoming them as members of our tribe?
 Through a blog, a potential customer or team member can get to know a representative’s personality and see if they click.